 Rangers are the cornerstone of effective protected area management.
 Through daily patrols, upholding wildlife laws, and their strong community engagement, rangers create safe spaces.
 And it is in these spaces where wildlife can return, schools can be built, children can learn, jobs are created, and people can benefit from these wild landscapes.

-Join with us in supporting our 1,000 ranger team, run with them on October 3rd, and help us outfit rangers in need, so they can protect Africa’s natural heritage and improve the lives of so many.
+Join with us and help us support 1,000 other rangers in need, so they can protect Africa’s natural heritage and improve the lives of so many.